valeoai/MF_aWTA/README.md

 # Annealed Winner-Takes-All for Motion Forecasting
+## This work has been accepted to ICRA 2025
 [**Website**](https://valeoai.github.io/publications/awta/) | [**Paper**](https://arxiv.org/abs/2409.11172)

 ### 💡 In this work, we propose a plug-and-play loss that replaces the widely used Winner-Takes-All loss for motion forecasting models.